Gopalkataria/cpro/Ass4/2023112006/README.md

 ### Main Function

-The `main` function sets up the banking system and enters a loop to continuously accept user commands.
-The available commands are:
+The `main` function  enters a loop to continuously accept user commands.
+The loop runs infinitely taking commands from user and running them, until an `EXIT` command is entered

 ### Commands